 This is actually confirmed by experiments with random number generators which report a tiny but statistically significant effect of consciousness on matter.
 Therefore, it is always essential to first focus on letting go of the story of who and what we are, and what we deserve.
 For until we we really understand the contrived nature of our waking space-time oriented consciousness, we will continue to ask the type of questions that only bury us deeper into the illusion.
 In fact, the whole system is gamed for the illusion, because so much of society has a vested interest in maintaining the illusion.

 So asking why universe is the way it is is not actually a particularly deep question, for it will only lead us into explanations that support our illusory space-time perspectives.
 Instead, it is far more insightful to ask who or what we are, and see where that seemingly innocuous question takes us.
-That question is so profound that it is easy to ask it insincerely, which will only lead the questioner back into stories: "Well I am Jane Smith, a journalist living on 44 Carnaby Street, married to Andrew P." But when asked sincerely, looking past the labels that only serve to cover our ignorance, we find ourselves stepping back from the movie and start to become aware of our basic nature, a nature that is outside space-time, a nature that is founded on basic awareness.
+That question is so profound that it is easy to ask it insincerely, which will only lead the questioner back into stories: "Well I am Jane Smith, a journalist living on 44 Carnaby Street, married to John Smith" But when asked sincerely, looking past the labels that only serve to cover our ignorance, we find ourselves stepping back from the movie and start to become aware of our basic nature, a nature that is outside space-time, a nature that is founded on basic awareness.
 For it is in the simple awareness of awareness that we can directly experience the zero-point field, allowing us to let go of the movie characters we mistake ourselves to be and to touch what is actually real.